Low-noise Balanced Homodyne Detection with Superconducting Nanowire Single-Photon Detectors: Concept and Experimental Setup

-Below the minimal attenuation (i.e. maximum intensity) set on the VOA, the detectors latch.
+Below the minimal attenuation (i.e. maximum photon flux) set on the VOA, the detectors latch.
+In this case, the detectors do not return to the superconducting state and are insensitive to subsequent incident photons.
 At the highest attenuation, the count rate is given by the dark counts of the detectors.
 Therefore, we can evaluate the detectors over their complete operation range.
-We interfere the local oscillator with the vacuum state on a balanced fiber beamsplitter and couple the light into a cryostat with two single-pixel SNSPDs.
-We calculate the overall efficiency of these components to $(93\pm5)\%$.
+We interfere the field of the local oscillator and the vacuum state on a balanced fiber beam splitter and couple the light into a cryostat with two commercial single-pixel SNSPDs (Photon Spot).
+The SNSPD efficiencies were measured to be $(85\pm5)\%$ and $(92\pm5)\%$.
 The two SNSPDs are biased to maintain high efficiency at low dark counts.
-Since the two SNSPDs have unequal efficiency, the polarization controller in front of the detectors can be used to fine-tune the effective efficiency of the SNSPDs and equalize the measured count rates on the SNSPDs.
+Since the two SNSPDs have unequal efficiency, the polarization controller in front of the detectors can be used to fine-tune the relative efficiency of the SNSPDs and balance the measured count rates on the SNSPDs.
+We calculate the overall efficiency after coupling back to fiber to be $(77\pm7)\%$.
+This includes the transmission through the beam splitter, and the efficiency of the SNSPDs.
+The transmission is measured with calibrated power meters.

-A time tagging module records the detection events at each detector independently.
-We set an artificial dead time of the time tagger channel to $100~\mathrm{ns}$, which prevents the occurrence of additional false counts due to triggering on noise on the falling edge of the SNSPD electrical signal.
-This dead time limits the bandwidth of the homodyne detector to $10~\mathrm{MHz}$.
-For a first investigation, we choose an integration time of $10~\mathrm{ms}$ and the counts are measured for $5~\mathrm{s}$.
-The resulting count rate is shown in Fig.~\ref{fig:2} for three different local oscillator powers of (a) $(730\pm40)~\mathrm{photons/s}$, (b) $(7.3\pm0.4)~\mathrm{kphotons/s}$ and (c) $(73\pm4)~\mathrm{kphotons/s}$.
-The count rates show the balanced operation of the two SNSPDs for different local oscillator powers.
+A time-tagging module records the detection events at each detector independently.
+We set an artificial dead time of the time tagger channel to $100~\mathrm{ns}$, which prevents the occurrence of additional false counts due to triggering on noise on the falling edge of the SNSPD's electrical signal.
+This dead time limits the sampling rate of the homodyne detector to $10~\mathrm{MHz}$.
+The BHD is operated with a sampling rate of $400~\mathrm{kHz}$, corresponding to the bandwidth of the LO, ensuring an operation of the BHD in a single temporal mode.
+For higher sampling rates, the measurement time would be reduced, coming at the cost of a reduced resolution with which the quadrature can be measured.
+With faster detectors, the concept could be extended to spectral broader light sources.

+The dead time of SNSPDs considerably limits the operation window for homodyne detection.
+For the linear operation, the probability of more than one photon arriving at the detector within the dead time must be low.
+Therefore, characterization under continuous-wave illumination yields the maximum LO photon flux that the detectors can handle since the photons are maximally distributed over time.
+For pulsed optical signals, the maximum LO photon flux is thereby reduced, leading to reduced shot-noise clearance.
+Utilizing detectors with a smaller dead time would allow for higher photon flux.